SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Description

-Osteochondromas are typically benign; however, in some instances these tumors become malignant (cancerous).
-Researchers estimate that people with hereditary multiple osteochondromas have a 1 in 20 to 1 in 200 lifetime risk of developing cancerous osteochondromas (called sarcomas).
+Osteochondromas are typically benign; however, these tumors can become malignant (cancerous).
+Researchers estimate that people with hereditary multiple osteochondromas have a 2 to 10 percent risk of developing cancerous osteochondromas (sarcomas) in their lifetime.

 Frequency